Journal of Government Financial Management

 The Journal audience, like AGA’s membership, is diverse.
 Journal readers are professionals in federal, state and local government financial management and related disciplines, as well as in the private sector, nonprofits and academia.
 Non-members may purchase single copies of printed issues, based on availability, for $33 each.
 The annual subscription rate is $110 in the continental U.S. and $130 elsewhere.
 AGA membership includes a complimentary subscription of the Journal.

 The Journal includes ethics questions each month, which are submitted by readers and answered by our team of ethics experts.
 If you have an ethics question, please submit your anonymous question for review.
-Am ethics expert will respond.
+An ethics expert will respond.
 Anonymous questions, and related answers, may be published in the Journal and/or other AGA publications.
 We reserve the right to restrict or edit submitted content.

 Upcoming Editorial Calendar

-Submission deadline: September 6, 2023
+Submission deadline: September 3, 2025

-Submission deadline: December 6, 2023
+Submission deadline: December 3, 2025

-Submission deadline: March 6, 2024
+Submission deadline: March 3, 2026

 Submission GuidelinesAdvertise